AutoNFS: Automatic Neural Feature Selection: The proposed model

-This process produces a deterministic feature selection that clearly identifies relevant features for the task.
-Since our feature selection mechanism is parameterized by a single embedding vector that is independent of specific input examples, the selected features remain constant across the entire dataset.
+This process produces a deterministic FS that clearly identifies relevant features for the task.
+Since our FS mechanism is parameterized by a single embedding vector that is independent of specific input examples, the selected features remain constant throughout the dataset.
 The resulting binary mask can be directly used to filter features, or features can be ranked by their logit values when a specific top-$k$ selection is desired.
 Importantly, since the selection mechanism was jointly optimized with the task objective, the selected features capture both individual importance and interactive effects relevant to the specific task.